Databus Logo

 Calculus (Integration + Differentiation), Algebra, Coordinate Geometry, Trigonometry, Vectors, Probability.
 LaTeX rendering for definite integrals, matrix operations, partial derivatives.

-Calculus + Algebra + Coordinate Geometry ≈ 65-75% of weightage.
+Calculus + Algebra + Coordinate Geometry carry a large share of the weightage.

 A